Sorry, The Rampage does not support Internet Explorer.

 Communications • 2028

-“So much of Appalachia’s rich history has been lost.”
-Marcum continues, “Bramwell is an especially bright jewel among the treasures of West Virginia that we are determined not to let slip through our fingers…The past informs the future, as they say.”
+“So much of Appalachia’s rich history has been lost,” Marcum said.
+“Bramwell is an especially bright jewel among the treasures of West Virginia that we are determined not to let slip through our fingers…The past informs the future, as they say.”

-Bramwell Foundation Vice President and Project Lead, Sharon Workman, recognizing the rich oral history kept by her fellow Bramwell residents, saw the value in interviewing them.
-The fourth-generation Bramwell citizen was selected for this important task due to her devotion to Bramwell and its legacy, as made evident by her countless hours of volunteer work and involvement in the town.
+Bramwell Foundation vice president and project lead, Sharon Workman, recognizing the rich oral history kept by her fellow Bramwell residents, saw the value in interviewing them.
+The fourth-generation Bramwell citizen was selected for this important task because of her devotion to Bramwell and its legacy — made evident by her countless hours of volunteer work and involvement in the town.

-After reaching out to several different companies in hopes of starting the project, it was made clear that the non-profit organization that is The Bramwell Foundation would have to explore a different route.
+After reaching out to several different companies in hopes of starting the project, it was clear that the non-profit organization that is The Bramwell Foundation would have to explore a different route.
 Enter Bluefield University.
-Marcum made a phone call to the university’s offices, asking if they would be willing to help.
+Marcum made a phone call to the university, speaking eventually to Burma McChesney in Academic Affairs, asking if BU would be willing to help.
 The rest?
 History.

-Marcum says, “Sometimes God puts you in a certain place at a certain time, and Professor Roberts cruised by her office (Director of Academic Services, Mrs. Burma McChesney) just as we were talking; she connected us, and we’ve been working together on this special project ever since.”
+“Sometimes God puts you in a certain place at a certain time,” Marcum said, “and Professor Roberts cruised by her (McChesney’s) office just as we were talking.
+She connected us, and we’ve been working together on this special project ever since.”

-“Special” is a sentiment also held by Roberts.
-“I’m partial to preservation, local history, and that sort of thing too, even more so here in recent years.
+“Special” is a sentiment also held by Roberts, who said, “I’m partial to preservation, local history, and that sort of thing, too, even more so here in recent years.
 I see the value in that, so it (the project) struck a chord with me.”

-This project not only strikes a chord with Roberts but also with the mission of Bluefield University, said Roberts.
+This project not only strikes a chord with Roberts but also with the mission of Bluefield University.

-As for if the members of the Bramwell Foundation believe that Bluefield University is a good fit?
-Rave reviews are all around.
+Regarding the Bramwell Foundation’s belief that Bluefield University is a good fit?
+Rave reviews all around.

 Workman has also been impressed by the students for their professionalism, character, and hard work.
 She even shared that the students have gone above and beyond in devoting personal time to the project.

-“They’ve made a point to do Saturdays, even the Saturday leading into spring break, which was very impressive to me,” said Workman.
+“They’ve made a point to do Saturdays, even the Saturday leading into Spring Break, which was very impressive to me,” Workman said.

 Roberts is also impressed by his students.

-Workman, seeing this respect towards the history of Bramwell shown by the students, wishes she had that when she was their age.
+Workman, seeing this respect toward the history of Bramwell shown by the students, wishes she had that when she was their age.

-Many students in this project are not only appreciating the history involved in this project but also the experience it provides.
+Many students in this project are not only appreciating the history involved but also the experience it provides.

 Despite the gap in seniority, freshman John Thompson also sees the opportunity to gain experience from this project.